 Achieving these levels of precision, whilst also ensuring that variables such as weight are taken into consideration, means combining industry-leading technology with the highest of precision engineering.
 Alignment is paramount, edge condition is vital, and process quality is crucial.

-Manufacturing: The Basics
+Tube Manufacturing: The Basics

-1. Choose the metal
+1. Choose The Metal

 Many different materials may be required for medical tubes.
 Aluminium and titanium – valued for their strength, lightness, and incorruptible properties – are rapidly becoming the industry standard, especially for long-term implants.
 Nobody wants their bones pinned together by something that is going to react with chemicals in the body, nor by something that is going to weigh them down!
 Hone-All focuses upon perfecting the art of working with these materials.